-The 11″x17″ signed print, entitled Pondering Prada Marfa, will be sold on Gray Malin’s website Maison Gray, for $99 this week only, with 25% of the proceeds going to Ballroom Marfa to help raise awareness about the current law in place declaring that Prada Marfa is an illegal outdoor advertisement, as well as to support the organization’s mission to champion and fund similar projects and artists.
+The 11″x17″ signed print, entitled Pondering Prada Marfa, will be sold on Gray Malin’s website for $99 this week only, with 25% of the proceeds going to Ballroom Marfa.
+This will help raise awareness about the current law in place declaring that Prada Marfa is an illegal outdoor advertisement, as well as to support the organization’s mission to champion and fund similar projects and artists.

-Gray explains: “Pondering Prada Marfa was selected to remind us that although art is supposed to ignite a conversation and force us to dig deeper, it is also for our pleasure and enjoyment.
-If the installation was torn down it would deny many people a chance to enjoy this incredible ‘pop architectural land-art’ installation.
-Through this photograph, we hope to bring back Ballroom Marfa’s mission to empower artists to create — art is for art’s sake!”
+Gray Malin explains: “Pondering Prada Marfa was selected to remind us that although art is supposed to ignite a conversation and force us to dig deeper, it is also for our pleasure and enjoyment.
+If the installation was torn down, it would deny many people a chance to enjoy this incredible ‘pop architectural land-art’ installation.
+Through this photograph, we hope to bring back Ballroom Marfa’s mission to empower artists to create art for art’s sake.”